 What Is the Great Resignation?

 The Great Resignation is an ongoing economic trend considered a direct consequence of the COVID-19 pandemic.
-The concept was originally proposed by Professor Anthony Klotz of Texas A&M University during this study of the exodus of a record number of workers in the past year.
+The concept was originally proposed by Professor Anthony Klotz of Texas A&M University during his study of the exodus of a record number of workers in 2021.

 The Bureau of Labor Statistics, the principal fact-finding agency for the U.S. government in the broad field of labor economics and statistics, stated that over 47 million Americans voluntarily quit their jobs in 2021.